Trump Terrible 10: Adult Day Care Edition

 In an Oval Office meeting with Lilian Tintori, the wife of Venezuela’s best-known political prisoner, Melania Trump said, according to the Washington Post, that “she sympathized with the conditions Tintori’s husband, Leopoldo López, faced in jail back in Caracas because the White House often felt as confining as a prison,... a point on which the president agreed.”
 No doubt being married to Donald Trump does feel like prison, which is why we’re holding Melania in the 10 spot, but it was a grotesquely insensitive remark to the wife of a man actually locked up.

-Through a spokesperson, Melania also engaged in pathetic Real Housewives-style slap at Trump's first wife, Ivana.
+Through a spokesperson, Melania also engaged in a pathetic Real Housewives-style slap at Trump’s first wife, Ivana.

 9. Brock Long, director, Federal Emergency Management Agency.
 Last week’s ranking —